MicahElliott/flowrist/README.md

   you can get fast at it, but my experience was that it will always be error-prone.
 It's especially bad to have redirects involving _ring_ and _pinky_.
-At 10.1% total and 1.47% "bad", it's really hard to not feel crippled by them.
+At 10.1% total and 1.47% "bad", it's really hard to not feel crippled by them (`you` is half of those bad ones btw).
 Flowrist gets them down to 4.2% and 0.12% respectively.

 - **`m` on center-right-column causes LSBs.** `m` alone is a 1.5% LSB (and also 2% of redirects).
 It definitely doesn't belong anywhere near there.
 And as soon as you move it to left-hand, lots of other moves cascade.
 Flowrist takes LSBs down to 0.2% if you discount `y` with magic.

-- **Not a real vowel hand.** `a` on right causes 2% more redirects and plainly makes the design chaotic (even if it was good for rolls).
+- **Not a real vowel hand.** `a` on right causes 2.2% more redirects and plainly makes the design chaotic (even if it was good for rolls).
+It also accounts for the other half of the bad ones.

 All that said, Colemak is pretty/really good on: **Effort, SFBs, rolls, and underloading rings and pinkies**.
 But even Qwerty is good on the underloading!

+Applying _magic_ to Colemak may be a much simpler approach to solving its shortcomings.
+I didn't discover magic until too late in the game (and so haven't tried to invent the right patterns for it there), but that's a good place to start.

 ## FAQs